 And she worked as hard as she could to become amazing!
 (She also made the Roostervane logo.)

 Education can do a lot in this world.
-But at some point, you’re going to need to learn to produce things and excel at them.
+But at some point, you’re going to need to learn to produce things, produce them well.
 This is why resumes are such a tricky thing for new grads.

 Employers don’t care if you “did research.”
 But they do care of you “produced a high-impact report that was implemented by my program.”

 The first of these is a task.
 The second is a result.

 If your degree doesn’t include producing things that can demonstrate your skills in the marketplace, you might need to take it upon yourself to do it.

 9. The world my parents prepared me for doesn’t exist anymore